 The primary reason why henna works well as a yeast infection remedy is perhaps due to the presence of lawsone.
 Lawsone is a natural phytochemical that occurs in henna leaves.
 If you are using henna for Candida, make sure you use the leaves of this plant.
 As research shows, the seeds of the henna plant do not do a good job of controlling Candida.
 Make sure you get the lawsone rich leaves for your medicinal use of this popular herb.

 How to Use Henna for Yeast Infections

-Dr. James Duke, in his book The Green Pharmacy, recommends using henna as a decoction to treat a yeast infection naturally.
-Dr. Duke suggests taking 5 to 7 teaspoons of henna leaves for each cup of water you use and simmering the mixture for about 20 minutes.
+Dr. James Duke, in his book The Green Pharmacy, recommended using henna as a decoction to treat a yeast infection naturally.
+Dr. Duke suggested taking 5 to 7 teaspoons of henna leaves for each cup of water you use and simmering the mixture for about 20 minutes.
 Once the henna tea cools, you can use the liquid topically by applying it one to three times a day.
 You can also make the henna tea into a douche and use it vaginally a few times a day as well.

 Henna and Candida Research

 One study, published in Saudi Medical Journal [26.1 (2005): 69-72], reports that henna leaves were able to inhibit the growth of Candida albicans.
 The study found that both fresh and dry henna leaves were able to inhibit the development of this yeast.
 Yet, henna seeds, both fresh and dry seeds, were not able to inhibit Candida albicans.
 This suggests that the leaves are the desired part of the henna plant that will be able to treat your yeast infection.
 This could be due to the fact that the leaves of henna contain the antifungal compound lawsone; the seeds however, do not contain lawsone.